-Introducing a new series, Essential Men’s Styles.
-This first edition features the classic workhorse—dark blue jeans.
+Introducing the Essential Men’s Styles series.
+This first edition features the classic workhorse—dark wash jeans.

 Why is dark wash denim a men’s style essential?
 Mainly because of its versatility, durability and timelessness.